hrydgard/ppsspp-site/docs/troubleshooting/gettings-logs.md

     ```

 * Find whatever looks like a crash dump, and paste it and some lines before it into your bug report.

+## Android bug reporting - alternative way of getting logs

+See [this article](thttps://academy.test.io/en/articles/2541912-crash-logs-on-mobile-devices) for instructions.
+This will collect a lot of irrelevant logs too, so it may be harder to read the output.
+The adb way is preferable.